trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

 ## Conclusion

-With the ability to debug your contracts directly within Truffle, you have even more power at your hands to make your smart contracts rock solid and ready to deploy.
+With the ability to debug your contracts directly within Truffle, you have even more power at your hands to make your smart contracts rock-solid and ready to deploy.
 Make sure to read more about Truffle Develop console and the debugger in the docs.
+If you have any questions, please join our [Gitter channel](https://gitter.im/ConsenSys/truffle) and ask there.

 Happy debugging!